andreasnovotny/DadaSlurm/README.md

 # DADA2-SLURM PIPELINE

-WORKFLOW FOR PAIR-END ILLUMINA AMPLICONS
+BIOINFORMATIC ANALYSIS OF PAIR-END ILLUMINA AMPLICONS

 https://github.com/andreasnovotny/DadaSlurm

 ## Description
+This is a bioinformatic pipeline for automated and fast analysis of pair end Illumina data, starting with raw fastq sequences, ending with a full Phyloseq object m(McMurdie & Holmes 2013).

-Pipeline based on the tutorial: dada2 pipeline for big data https://benjjneb.github.io/dada2/bigdata_paired.html, streamlined for use on the UPPMAX cluster: https://www.uppmax.uu.se/.
+The first part of the pipeline, implementing the DADA2 R package (Callahan et al. 2016) is based on the tutorial: dada2 pipeline for big data by the same authors.
+The full tutorial and package description is available at: https://benjjneb.github.io/dada2/tutorial.html.

-The pipeline is a Slurm script implementing the following functions from the DADA2 Bioconductor R package.
+The second part of the pipeline uses the MUSCLE software to align the resulting sequences from the dada2 analysis (Edgar 2004), and Phangorn R package to construct a phylogenetic tree (Schliep 2011).

+The pipeline is streamlined for use on the UPPMAX computational cluster Rackham.Visit https://www.uppmax.uu.se/ for more information.

+#### Overview of the Pipeline components:

-1. filterAndTrim
+1. DADA2::filterAndTrim
-2. learnErrors
+2. DADA2::learnErrors, dada, mergePairs
-3. derepFastq
+3. DADA2::removeBimeraDenovo, assignTaxonomy
-4. dada
+4. Phyloseq::phyloseq
-5. mergePairs
+5. (Bash linking script)
-6. removeBimeraDenovo
+6. MUSCLE alignment
-7. assignTaxonomy
+7. Phangorn::dml, NJ, fit
+8. Phyloseq

-## Dependencies
+## Installation
+The pipeline needs no installation.
+Clone or download this github repository: https://github.andreasnovotny/DadaSlurm

 Required software: R/3.4.3 with modules dada2/1.6 and phyloseq/1.22.3.
 The software and required packages are installed on the UPPMAX module system.

-## User Instructions
+## Usage
-For detailed instructions regarding the dada2 pipeline, see the package manual: https://www.bioconductor.org/packages/release/bioc/manuals/dada2/man/dada2.pdf.

-#### 1. Installation
-The pipeline needs no installation.
-Clone or download this github repository: https://github.andreasnovotny/DadaSlurm

-#### 2. Input data
+#### 1. Input data
 **Sequences:**
 A file-path to demultiplexed, gzipped FASTQ sequences divided into a FWD and a REV directory.